pirateZilla/2018-ca377-moored39-parkatdcu/README.md

 # PARK@DCU
 #### by Declan Moore
-Please find the application at [GitLab](https://gitlab.computing.dcu.ie/moored39/2018-ca377-moored39-parkatdcu) or [PythonAnywhere](http://moored39.pythonanywhere.com/park_at_dcu/)
+Please find the application on [GitHub](https://github.com/pirateZilla/2018-ca377-moored39-parkatdcu) or [PythonAnywhere](http://moored39.pythonanywhere.com/park_at_dcu/)

 ## The App
 Park@DCU is an application for the staff, students and visitors to DCU's campuses who want to avail of the parking facilities available.
 Users of the app can make a number of queries related to car parks across the university, these include: